junxit/us-congress-bills-116/bill.md

   - **(1)** demonstrates that the applicant is responsibly streamlining the process for development of qualified affordable housing;
   - **(2)** is eliminating or reducing impact fees for housing within boundaries of the State, unit of local government, or Indian tribe, as applicable, and other assessments by State or local governments upon the owners of new housing development projects that offset governmental capital expenditures for infrastructure required to serve or made necessary by the new housing developments, except for fees that are invested exclusively for housing; and
   - **(3)** provides assurances that the applicant will supplement assistance provided under this section with amounts from non-Federal sources for costs of the qualified affordable housing or infrastructure eligible under subsection (b) to be funded with assistance under this section, and the extent of such supplemental assistance to be provided.
-- **(e)** *Water and energy efficiency* Not less than 10 percent of all amounts made available for assistance pursuant to this section shall be used only for eligible activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to reduce emissions.
+- **(e)** *Water and energy efficiency* Not less than 10 percent of all amounts made available for assistance pursuant to this section shall be used only for eligible activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to enhance the environmental sustainability of housing production and design.
 - **(f)** *Qualified affordable housing* For purposes of this section, the term “qualified affordable housing” means a housing development that—
   - **(1)** is either—
     - **(A)** funded in any part by assistance provided by the Department of Housing and Urban Development or the Rural Housing Service of the Department of Agriculture; or